How to Spend a Day in Montmartre – Paris’s Cutest Neighborhood

 HOTELS IN MONTMARTRE

-While I don’t personally recommend spending a large amount of time in Montmartre just because it’s further away from other main attractions in Paris, if you’re looking to be a bit off the beaten path and for more of a quiet scene, then perhaps Montmartre is for you!
-There are plenty of hotels and rentals to book throughout the neighborhood; I like to utilize Expedia, Booking.com, and VRBO when looking for somewhere to stay.
+I live in Montmartre and while it’s further away from other main attractions in Paris, if you’re looking to be a bit off the beaten path and for more of a quiet scene, then Montmartre is for you!
+There are plenty of hotels in the neighborhood, one of my favorites is Hotel des Arts Montmartre.

 It’s easy to spend a day in Montmartre, and I highly recommend it.
 One of Paris’s most chic and fascinating neighborhoods, it would be a shame to miss it when you’re in the city.